United States debt ceiling

-When the debt ceiling is reached without an increase in the limit having been enacted, Treasury will need to resort to "extraordinary measures" to temporarily finance government expenditures and obligations until a resolution can be reached.
-The Treasury has never reached the point of exhausting extraordinary measures, resulting in default, although, on some occasions, it appeared that Congress might allow a default to take place.
+When the ceiling is reached without an increase in the limit having been enacted, the Treasury must resort to "extraordinary measures" to temporarily finance government expenditures and obligations until a resolution can be reached.
+The Treasury has never reached the point of exhausting extraordinary measures, resulting in a default, although, on some occasions, it appeared that Congress might allow a default to take place.
 If this situation were to occur, it is unclear whether the Treasury would be able to prioritize debt payments to avoid a default on its bond obligations.
 A protracted default could trigger a variety of economic problems including a financial crisis, and a decline in output that would put the country into an economic recession.